vespa-engine/documentation/en/searching-multi-valued-fields.md

 <pre data-test="exec" data-test-assert-contains='"totalCount": 0'>
 $ vespa query 'yql=select * from photos where userQuery()' \
- 'query=sunset photos featuring dogs'
+ 'query=sunset photos featuring dogs' 'type=all'
 </pre>

-The above query returns 0 hits, since by default query will require that *all* query terms matches the document.
+The above query returns 0 hits, since the query requires that *all* query terms matches the document.
 By adding [tracelevel](reference/query-api-reference.html#tracelevel) to the query request we can see how the query is parsed and executed against the content nodes:

 <pre data-test="exec" data-test-assert-contains='"totalCount": 0'>
 $ vespa query 'yql=select * from photos where userQuery()' \
- 'query=sunset photos featuring dogs' 'tracelevel=3'
+ 'query=sunset photos featuring dogs' 'type=all' 'tracelevel=3'
 </pre>

 In the trace we can see the query which is dispatched to the content nodes: